flueke/mvme/doc/sphinx/source/installation.rst

 After copying the file reload udev using ``service udev reload`` or ``/etc/init.d/udev reload`` or ``service systemd-udev reload`` depending on your distribution or simply reboot the machine.
+The controller also has to be reconnected to your PC for the device permissions to update.

 Windows
 --------------------------------------------------